-Lock up your 2014 Browns tickets today, Cleveland fans, because there’s a new sheriff in town.
-Quarterback Brandon Weeden takes control of the Browns offense, and with the help of running back Trent Richardson, looks to put the Browns on top in the AFC North.
-At Razorgator, we’re as excited as anyone about the upcoming season and we’ve got all the Browns tickets you’ll need to enjoy this team in 2014.
+Lock up your 2015 Browns tickets today, Cleveland fans, because there’s a new sheriff in town.
+Behind first year head coach Mike Pettine, the Browns will battle to get back on top the AFC North.
+Wide receivers Josh Gordon and Andrew Hawkins will lead the Browns offense with the help of running backs Ben Tate, Dion Lewis and Edwin Baker.
+Free-agent addition and safety Donte Whitner will add leadership to the Cleveland Browns roster, bringing a mentally tough attitude and hard hitting ways.
+At Razorgator, we’re as excited as anyone about the upcoming season and we’ve got all the Browns tickets you’ll need to enjoy this team in 2015.
 View our seating chart of FirstEnergy Stadium to see all of the Browns tickets we offer in different price ranges and seat locations.
 This team deserves credit for continuing to fight down the stretch, and your Cleveland Browns tickets will afford an opportunity to see a winning team!

 Learn more about our 100% Guarantee »